mjraadi/cdk-magento-webshop/README.md

 ## Useful commands

+- `./cdk-run.sh AWSAccountId AWSRegion synth -c config=dev` synthesize the CloudFormation template for this code in the development environment
+- `./cdk-run.sh AWSAccountId AWSRegion synth -c config=prod` synthesize the CloudFormation template for this code in the production environment
+- `./cdk-run.sh AWSAccountId AWSRegion bootstrap -c config=dev` bootstraps the CDK toolkit for this porject in the development environment(needs to be run only once for each account and region)
 - `./cdk-run.sh AWSAccountId AWSRegion ls -c config=dev` list all stacks in the app in the development environment
 - `./cdk-run.sh AWSAccountId AWSRegion ls -c config=prod` list all stacks in the app in the production environment
 - `./cdk-run.sh AWSAccountId AWSRegion synth -c config=dev` emits the synthesized CloudFormation template in the development environment